 Going on holiday should be fun and exciting but sometimes disutes with your ex partner can lead to arguments and disputes or worst holidays being cancelled.
 Child mediation is perfect for holiday arrangements call us today!

-Holiday Arrangements For Children UK
+Holiday Arrangements For Children

-During a divorce, it is likely that the last thing the couple or the children themselves are thinking abut the holiday arrangements.
+During a divorce, it is likely that the last thing the couple or the children themselves are thinking about the holiday arrangements.
 Then down the line, when everything else has been arranged, it can be frustrating and awkward to try and make a booking that all parties are happy with.
-As well as this, there are legislation’s in the UK which have been specifically designed to ensure everyone is kept safe and happy.
+As well as this, there are legislation’s in the UK which has been specifically designed to ensure everyone is kept safe and happy.
 There are a few mediation methods and laws that can help you if you are having trouble in your area, but there a few main questions you may have regarding this.

 If I do not have consent from the other parent, am I still able to take the kids on holiday?